 An average incoming amount of wastewater is derived from this information, which then defines the size or capacity of the septic tank and drainfield.
 As discussed in other blogs, the purpose of the septic tank is:

 - To allow solids to settle at the bottom of the tank

 - To allow bacteria to break down the nutrients in the organic waste

 The septic tank is sized so that there is adequate time for the activities described above to occur before incoming wastewater displaces the wastewater undergoing the settling and breakdown processes.
 The purpose of the drainfield is to allow the water from the wastewater exiting the septic tank to pass back to the water table.

 Hydraulic overloading occurs when the incoming wastewater flow rate exceed the system’s designed flow rate.
 When this happens, the system can not treat the wastewater effectively or pass the water back to the water table.
 Some examples on how this can occur are:

-- several consecutive loads of laundry are done back to back in course of a few hours.
+- Many loads of laundry are done consecutively during a few hours.